 However, I have some layout problems that I’m still struggling with.
 First of all, I have to tweak the size range for iPad devices, since the covers become too small.
 Also, since I have to specify a width instead of a height, covers get varying heights, which doesn’t look that good.

 This screen lazy loads more content as the user scrolls down and displays the last content on the page.
 More about lazy loading later.

 The Favorites screen only shows up if the user has any favorites.
 Unlike the Discover screen, it only has a single section and therefore uses a grid instead of shelves.

 This screen does not lazy load more content as the user scrolls, since the api returns all user favorites without pagination.

-The All Movies screen can be used to explore all content that Cineasterna have to offer.
-Just like Favorites, this is a single section and therefore uses a grid.
+The All Movies screen can be used to explore all the movies that Cineasterna has to offer.
+Just like Favorites, it has a single section and therefore uses a grid.

 Since this is a vast data source, I added filtering options topmost.
 The filtering is done in custom, simple pickers that support optionals and multi selections.